-5.2 Binning/Decimation
+5.2 Binning

 Binning refers to the act of combining the signal from groups of photo-sensitive cells into a larger logical pixel.
 This is achieved by either adding (additive), averaging (average), or discarding (discard).
+Not all sensors support all methods.

-Binning may be implemented in analog by the sensor or digitally by the Image Signal Processing engine (ISP).
+Binning may be implemented in analog by the sensor (if supported) or digitally by the Image Signal Processing engine (ISP).

-Note: Binning and Decimation cannot operate simultaneously.
-For one to be active, the other must be inactive.
-Changes to binning features can only be made while the camera is not streaming.
+Note: Changes to binning features cannot be made while the camera is streaming.